Hashezm/Streak/README.md

 - In this final example, I keep the "Proof by induction" topic but change the youtube video to an introductory discrete mathematics course:
 ![image](https://github.com/Hashezm/Streak/assets/76060515/5cd89563-a772-4e21-91be-47ec7c754f68)
 - As we can see, the LLM indicates correlation since PBI is under Discrete Mathematics.

+## What's next for Streak

+- Inject the extension into every website that is opened (local injection).
+- Make it work faster and not have to reload and reopen every time a new page is opened or refreshed.

+These improvements are very crucial to make Streak what I envisioned it to be originally.
+And hopefully this will be accomplished soon, I want it to be way more practical and not a hassle to use day-to-day.